All About the CAMINO EXPERIENCE

 • Advice on how to prevent and handle problems

-• Questions for reflection to use throughout the entire journey, from saying Yes! to returning to your after-walking life
+• Questions for reflection to use throughout the entire journey, from saying Yes! to returning to your after-Camino life

 WHY DOESN’T THE FEE INCLUDE FOOD, ACCOMMODATIONS, AND SOME OF THE OTHER THINGS REGULAR CAMINO TOURS COVER?